derailed/motion-map/README.md

 This is most entirely lifted from the awesome Map from Ara T. Howard (https://github.com/ahoward/map).
 Made some adaptations to make it work in the RubyMotion world, but all the heavy lifting is his.

-Hence all credits and ATTA BOY! should go to Ara for some very nice work.
+Hence all credits and ATTA BOY! should go to Ara for some very nice work!

 ## Installation